crosshatch/server/OVERVIEW.md

    interconnected narratives.
 2. Enable connections between users' story worlds.
 Focus on fostering collaboration.
 3. Expand into higher age groups and facilitate specialized kinds of learning.
-4. Create a public API, with which admins can authorize 3rd parties to integrate with user story worlds.
+4. Create a public API, with which admins can securely authorize 3rd parties to integrate with user story worlds.
 This will enable virtual reality application to integrate with Crosshatch.

 ### Competitive Advantages